oracle/odpi/doc/src/functions/dpiPool.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **pool** (IN) -- a reference to the pool from which the maximum sessoins per shard is to be retrieved.
-If the refernece is NULL or invalid an error is returned.
+If the refernece is NULL or invalid, an error is returned.

     **value** [OUT} -- a pointer to the value which will be populated upon